-Since 1994, she has collaborated on numerous projects in the South African science and technology, higher education, and indigenous knowledge sectors, including the National Commission on Higher Education; the System-wide Review of Science, Engineering and Technology Institutions; and the First National Workshop on Indigenous Knowledge Systems.
+From 1973 to 1991, Professor Augusto worked in southern Africa as a book editor (Tanzania) and as a project economist and technical editor for the Southern African Development Community-SADC Energy Sector Technical Unit in Angola.
+She also worked as a Portuguese/English translator for a variety of ministerial, Frontline states,and United Nations meetings in southern Africa and Europe.
+Since 1994, she has collaborated on numerous projects in the South African science and technology, higher education, and indigenous knowledge sectors, including the National Commission of Higher Education; the System-wide Review of Science, Engineering and Technology Institutions; and the First National Workshop on Indigenous Knowledge Systems.